RIT-MDRC/URC/README.md

 # RIT_Robotics_URC
-Repository of all code for the University Rover Competition.
+Code for the University Rover Competition.